No other database MCP server comes close to this tool count. Part of our Databases MCP category.

 What Works Well

 The most comprehensive database MCP server available.
-37+ tools is nearly double the next-closest database server.
-The breadth is genuine — you can go from “create a project in Atlas” to “provision a cluster” to “insert data” to “check why this query is slow” to “add the suggested index” without ever leaving your agent.
+40+ tools is double the next-closest database server.
+The breadth is genuine — you can go from “create a project in Atlas” to “provision a cluster” to “insert data” to “build a streaming pipeline” to “check why this query is slow” to “add the suggested index” without ever leaving your agent.
 No other database MCP server supports the full provisioning-to-optimization lifecycle.

 Atlas Performance Advisor integration is a standout.
 The Winter 2026 update added four Performance Advisor capabilities: suggested indexes, drop-index recommendations, schema advice, and slow query identification.
 This is the first database MCP server that proactively helps optimize performance rather than just running queries.
 An agent can ask “why is this query slow?", get index suggestions, and create the recommended index — all through MCP tools.